InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/Protected Audience Support.md

 # Bid Response Values
+Extensions to Object: Bid to respond to Protected Audience/Interest Group Auctions

 ## Object: InterestGroupAuctionIntent
 Information to signal participation in a potential interest group auction for a given ad slot.
 Must include at least one buyer (`igb`) or at least one seller (`iqs`) object, but not both.